nonplayer/hammercrawl/hc_core_smith.md

 ### Monsters

 Ignore any noted HD asterisks when calculating Tiers on Monsters and Dungeon Levels, instead using the base HD alone.

+Ignore any listed hit point totals, and use their HD instead to denote how many Wounds the monster can suffer in combat before being slain.
+Any listed HD modifiers (such as "3HD+3") are applied as a bonus to the monster's Death saves.

 ## From Edition the Fifth